dejurin/php-micro-router-framework-benchmark/README.md

 # PHP Micro & Router Framework Benchmark
-I often use micro & router so I decided to do Benchmark.
+I often use micro & router so I decided to do benchmark.
 This benchmark made thanks to ([@kenjis](https://github.com/kenjis)) [PHP-Framework-Benchmark](https://github.com/kenjis/php-framework-benchmark).
 This is not my development, I just copied and made my compilation.

 ## PHP Framework Benchmark